dfinity/portal/docs/blog/features/vetkd-primer.md

 ### Putting everything together
 VETKD is a new primitive that can be used to extend identity based encryption in a decentralized setting.
 The main tools needed to build VETKD are a DKG, a PKE (we use ElGamal), and threshold BLS signatures, and are used to obtain keys as follows:

-* Master key - BLS signing key, Shamir secret shared over nodes
+* Master key - DKG issued BLS signing key
 * Transport keys - ElGamal key pair
-* Encrypted key share - BLS signature on the identity, encrypted under ElGamal public key
+* Encrypted key share - BLS signature shares on the identity, encrypted under ElGamal public key
 * Combined encrypted key - A threshold of valid encrypted key shares are combined (in the blockchain scenario likely by a block maker) to give the encrypted derived key
 * Decryption key - ElGamal decryption of combined encrypted derived key